awsdocs/amazon-transcribe-developer-guide/doc_source/create-med-custom-vocabulary.md

 # Using a text file to create a medical custom vocabulary<a name="create-med-custom-vocabulary"></a>

 To create a custom vocabulary, you must have prepared a text file that contains a collection a words or phrases\.
 Amazon Transcribe Medical uses this text file to create a custom vocabulary that you can use to improve the transcription accuracy of those words or phrases\.
-You can create a custom vocabulary using the [CreateMedicalVocabulary](API_CreateMedicalVocabulary.md) operation or the Amazon Transcribe Medical console\.
+You can create a custom vocabulary using the [CreateMedicalVocabulary](API_CreateMedicalVocabulary.md) API or the Amazon Transcribe Medical console\.

 ## Console<a name="create-med-custom-vocab-console"></a>